Tableauexpert/A-Mart/README.md

  ## 3.Data Preprocessing:

 In this crucial stage, the data undergoes meticulous processing through SQL to detect and rectify any anomalies or discrepancies within the dataset.
-The SQL file utilized for executing these data transformations can be accessed via the following link:
+The SQL file utilized for executing these data transformations can be accessed via [this link](https://github.com/Tableauexpert/A-Mart/blob/main/preprocess.sql)

 ## 4. Data Analysis